Eco-innovation: Concept

 The idea of eco-innovation is fairly recent.
-One of the first appearances in the literature was in a book by Claude Fussler and Peter James.
-In a subsequent article, Peter James defined eco-innovation as "new products and processes which provide customer and business value but significantly decrease environmental impacts".
+One of the first appearances in the literature was in a 1996 book by Claude Fussler and Peter James.
+In a subsequent article in 1997, Peter James defined eco-innovation as "new products and processes which provide customer and business value but significantly decrease environmental impacts".
 Klaus Rennings employs the term eco-innovation to describe three kinds of changes related to sustainable development: technological, social and institutional innovation.

-Eco-innovation is sometimes called "environmental innovation", and is often linked with environmental technology, eco-efficiency, eco-design, environmental design, sustainable design, or sustainable innovation.
+Eco-innovation is sometimes called "environmental innovation", and is often linked with environmental technology, eco-efficiency, eco-design, environmental design, sustainable design, or environmental sustainable innovation.
 While the term "environmental innovation" is used in similar contexts to "eco-innovation", the other terms are mostly used when referring to product or process design, and when the focus is more on the technological aspects of eco-innovation rather than the societal and political aspects.
 Ecovation is the process by which business adopts ecological innovation to create products which have a generative nature and are recyclable.